- October 10, 2018

 - Category: Flight Attendant Profession, Getting Hired

 The aviation industry is awash with numerous career options.
 One of the most popular and indeed one of the most rewarding is becoming a flight attendant.
 Perhaps, much of its popularity is owed to the fact that there are no stringent education requirements.
 Most of the skills you need on the job can be acquired during an internal training that is usually organized by the airline or recruitment agency.
 However, this doesn’t mean everyone can train to become a flight attendant.
-Below is a highlight of the basic flight attendant requirements.
+Below is a highlight of the basic requirements for becoming a flight attendant.

 The minimum age requirement for a flight attendant is usually between 18 and 21 years old.
 The specific age may vary from one airline to another but it’s usually never above 21 years.
 The minimum age requirement is informed by two major reasons.
 The role requires a certain level of maturity and an ability to take charge in emergency situations.
 This might be too much to ask of a minor.
 Secondly, there’s a high chance you’ll be serving alcohol as a flight attendant.
 The law does not permit a minor to engage in such.